 - You ran a red light or stop sign

 - You made an improper lane change while traveling through the intersection

 Our Oakland Car Accident Attorneys Will Fight for Your Rights

 Careless left turns continue to be a problem for motorists in California, but auto crash laws provide you with options if you were injured or lost a loved one in such a crash.
-For more information, please contact Venardi Zurada, LLP at our offices in Oakland, Orinda, or Redding, CA. We can schedule a free consultation to review your situation and determine how to proceed with your claim.
+For more information, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA. We can schedule a free consultation to review your situation and determine how to proceed with your claim.